EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 ### Filtering

-Zooming in is a special case of filtering.
+“Zooming in” is a special case of filtering.
 Active filters are shown near the top left (below the phrase “Started from *Accumulated Assessments Over Time*”).
-When zoomed in you will see a purple bubble stating that a filter on the “Start Date” has been applied and what date range the filter limits to (something like “between January, 2015 December, 2015”).
+When zoomed in you will see a purple bubble stating that a filter on the “Start Date” has been applied and what date range the filter limits to (something like “Start date is after January 1, 2022”).
 Clicking the “x” on the bubble removes this filter.

 You can also filter by other criteria than time.
 Click the “Filter” button at the top right.

 A side bar opens to show the available options.
-Choose “Tool Path”, then select one or more of the listed tool paths and click “Add filter” at the bottom of the side bar.
+Choose “Tool Path”, then select one or more of the listed tools and click “Add filter” at the bottom of the side bar.
 The view will update to show only assessments started with the chosen tools.
 A bubble is shown in the top left that describes the filter (“Tool Path is ...”).
 Click the “x” on the bubble to remove the filter.
 The view updates again to show the unfiltered data.

 **Important:** There currently is a known issue in the statistics software that causes certain questions to lose some configuration when using the filter side bar.
 The result will likely not make sense.
 When in doubt return to the original question and click the “Show editor” icon at the top right (next to the “Filter” and “Summarize” buttons).
 If there are two blocks with the heading “Summarize” then this question is affected by the described issue and you can't use the filter side bar.
-The developers are working on resolving this issue but for the moment there is no solution available.
+The metabase developers are working on resolving this issue but for the moment there is no solution available.

 ## Terminology